magomimmo/modern-cljs/doc/tutorial-22.md

 Successfully compiled "dev-resources/public/js/deploy.js" in 2.889881 seconds.
 ```

 Not bad so far.
-As you can see the `cljx` plugin made its rewriting
+As you can see, the `cljx` plugin made its rewriting
 work and then the `cljsbuild` plugin made its job too by compiling
 down all the defined builds that now include the CLJS files generated
 by the `cljx` plugin (at the moment just the `syntax_test.cljs` source